keithballdotnet/go-kms/README.md

 GO-KMS is my attempt at creating a Key Management Service in GO.
 Modelled extensively on AWS KMS behaviour, the API reflects the Symmetrical Key management provided by AWS KMS.

-GO-KMS authentication is done using a shared key and HMAC-SHA256 over HTTPS.
+GO-KMS authentication is done using [HMAC-SHA256](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) over HTTPS.

-The default crypto provider is based on AES256 using the GCM cipher to provide confidentiality as well as authentication.
-Keys are encrypted and stored on disk, using a master key which is derived using PBKDF2 from a passphrase.
+The default crypto provider is based on [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and a key size of 256bits using the [GCM cipher](http://en.wikipedia.org/wiki/Galois/Counter_Mode) to provide confidentiality as well as authentication.
+Keys are encrypted and stored on disk, using a master key which is derived using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) from a passphrase.

+Similar to

 ## Features